Cup-Of-JavaScript/javascript-postgres-db/readme.md

 # Getting Started
 - Clone this repo
 - Install dependencies: `npm install`
-- Copy & paste the contents of `bookstore-create.sql` and execute in your database
+- Copy & paste the contents of `bookstore-create.sql` and execute in your database using pgAdmin4

 # SQL
 SQL has two main parts: